Common Problems with Hydrangeas and How to Fix Them

 Common Problems with HydrangeasPremature Browning of Hydrangea Flowers due to Excess fertilizer.

-A very common mistake is overwatering when we realize that we have over-applied fertilizer.
+A widespread mistake is overwatering when we realize that we have over-applied fertilizer.
 Please don’t do this.
-It is not possible to “wash off” the excess fertilizer and all we will do is rot the roots.
+It is impossible to “wash off” the excess fertilizer, and all we will do is rot the roots.

 Excess fertilizer hydrangeas Why Do I Have Burned Hydrangea Leaves?
 Premature Browning of Hydrangea Flowers Hydrangea Troubleshooting Guide